andyw-lala/Tek76x3LedGraticule/README.md

 I recommend mounting the PCB so that if the mounting bolt works loose and the board rotates, it is unable to rotate far enough to short pins to the chassis.

-I also applied some additional kaptan tape to the inside of the side cover, to reduce the chance of shorts if the side cover was pressed at just the wrong place.
+I also applied some additional kapton tape to the inside of the side cover, to reduce the chance of shorts if the side cover was pressed at just the wrong place.

 ![side cover kapton](images/IMG_0589.jpg)